Sadequl Arefin: Career

 He served as assistant proctor, student advisor and senate member of Rajshahi University.

 He was General Secretary of Rajshahi University Teachers’ Association and Central Secretary General of Federation of Bangladesh University Teachers’ Association.

-In November 2019, Sadequl Arefin was appointed as the Vice-Chancellor of Barisal University for the next four years.
+In November 2019, Sadequl Arefin was appointed as Vice-Chancellor of Barisal University for the next four years.

 Publications

 His research focuses on the empowerment of the rural poor.
 He has 18 international and national research publications.